CalebQ42/stupid-backend/README.md

 # Stupid Backend

 A purposely simple and "stupid" backend.
 Primarily created for [SWAssistant](https://github.com/CalebQ42/SWAssistant) with that specific implementation found at [swassistant-backend](https://github.com/CalebQ42/swassistant-backend).
+Though made for SWAssistant, this is a barebones that provides some common use cases I (and potentially others) that can be quickly and easily deployed.

 ## Functions